michealespinola/syno.plexupdate/README.md

     /homes/admin/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh

 **Note:** Synology recommends that you disable the default "`admin`" account for security reasons.
-In these examples, the admin directory structure this is just a script storage location.
+In these examples, the admin directory structure is just a script storage location.
 You can run the script from here even if you disable the "`admin`" account.

 ### 2. Add the Plex 'Public Key Certificate' in the DSM